CodeYourFuture/immersive-go-course/projects/docker-cloud/README.md

 ![](./readme-assets/cloud-architecture.png)

 Lastly, run the server on Amazon Elastic Container Service, enabling step 4 and 5 in the architecture diagram.
-The guide we went through above will give us most of what we need.
+This [guide](https://aws.plainenglish.io/deploying-a-docker-container-in-aws-using-fargate-5a19a140b018) (from step 4) will give us most of what we need.
 Here's some things to watch out for:

 - We need to set up a **custom** container definition
 - The `Image` field will use the URL from the ECR repository, under `Image URI`